Places to Visit in Nepal

 Festivals

 It sometimes feels like there's a festival happening in Nepal every other day.
-Compared to Europe, we have quite a lot of them (over 50), some you might notice during the course of your holiday, some are not always so obvious other than it appears that Nepal has come to a stand still.
+Compared to Europe, we have quite a lot of them (over 50), some of which you might notice during the course of your holiday; some are not always so obvious, other than the fact that it appears that Nepal has come to a standstill.

-The precise dates for festivals usually varies from year to year, particularly religious festivals as they are determined by astrologers in conjunction with the lunar calendar.
+The precise dates for festivals usually vary from year to year, particularly religious festivals, as they are determined by astrologers in conjunction with the lunar calendar.

 Our Festivals Selection